-Receiving regular rental income can help you grow wealth in the long term and diversify your income streams. .
-However, income earned from a rental property isn’t tax-free money; you do have to pay the IRS taxes on it.
+Receiving regular rental income can help you grow wealth and diversify your income streams, but you will owe federal and, where applicable, state income taxes on that income.
 Capital gains tax can also apply when you sell a rental property.
 To avoid these taxes taking too big of a chunk from your earnings, there are strategies you can employ, from leveraging tax exemptions and deductions to strategically timing your sale, that can make a substantial difference in your net earnings.

-Do you have questions about planning for real estate investing?
+Do you have questions about planning your real estate investments?
 Consider speaking with a financial advisor.

 How Rental Property Is Taxed